iExecBlockchainComputing/documentation/README.md

 ## Getting Super Powers

-Becoming a super hero is a fairly straight forward process:
+Becoming a super hero is a fairly straight forward process: all you need is some RLC tokens!

 ```
 $ give me super-powers